matt-shirey/TWG-Matt/README.md

 ### Hi.
 I'm Matt. 👋

-I'm a work for [Hannon Hill](https://hannonhill.com) as a Professional Services Web Developer.
+I work full-time for [Hannon Hill](https://hannonhill.com) as a Professional Services Web Developer.
 <!-- Hi.
 I'm Matt.
 I currently work at [Midwestern State University](https://msutexas.edu) as the University Webmaster. -->
 <!--
 **TWG-Matt/TWG-Matt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.